ssmak/lamp/README.md

 ## :heart: That's all.
 Enjoy! :heart:

 ## Buy me a :coffee:?
-If you feel it is really help :+1:, please consider to buy me a :coffee:!<br />
+If you feel it is helpful :+1:, please consider to buy me a :coffee:!<br />
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T165VJF)